Inedo/inedo-docs/InedoSDK/extending/creating.md

 ## Creating the Project {#creating-project data-title="Creating the Project"}

-First, create a new class library project in Visual Studio, and target .NET 4.5.2.
-Use NuGet to add a reference to the **Inedo.SDK** package.
+First, create a new class library project in Visual Studio, and select the appropriate target based on the edition you want to build an extension for:

+ * Windows edition (.NET Framework 4.5.2)
+ * Linux (Docker)  edition (.NET 5)

+Then, use NuGet to add a reference to the **Inedo.SDK** package.

 :::attention{.best-practice}
 ![](/resources/images/icons/best-practices.png)